 b) Short pieces (Up to 15 minutes) will be hosted as part of a variety showcase event on Monday October 31st.

 c) This form is for FULL LENGTH shows only.
 To submit a short act for the Variety Showcase please complete the form here.

 2. The Banshee Labyrinth is a working pub venue.
 Due to licensing laws relevant to our venue, all those involved in your production from performers, front of house, technical, or anyone who will be present in the venue at any point, must be aged 18 or over on or before Wednesday October 26th 2022.
 You may be required to show proof of age.

 4. You should not turn up for a performance under the influence of alcohol or drugs.
 You should not behave in an abusive manner toward anyone at the venue.
-If you do, we reserve the right to pull your show without notice.
+If you do, we reserve the right to cancel your show with immediate effect.

 ABOUT YOUR PRODUCTION